 Students elect student representatives in schools serving grade 9 or higher.
 State law requires that student elections also be held by October 15 each year.
-Elementary and middle school SIC may include student representatives on the SIC if they choose to do so.
+Elementary and middle school SICs may include student representatives on the SIC if they choose to do so.

 How are community member representatives chosen?